FilipDominec/rp2daq/README.md

 In contrast, RP2DAQ assumes the microcontroller is constantly connected to computer via USB; then the precompiled firmware efficiently handles all actions and communication, so that you only need to write one Python script for your computer.

-**Q: Is the use of RP2DAQ limited to Raspberry Pi Pico, or can it be transferred on other boards with RP2040 chip?**
+**Q: Is the use of RP2DAQ limited to Raspberry Pi Pico board? **

-A: Not tested.
-Most, if not all, of the functionality should be available, but the pin definitions would probably change.
+A: Very likely it can be transferred other boards featuring the RP2040 microcontroller, but this is not yet tested.
+The pin definitions would obviously change.

+**Q: Are there projects with similar scope?**

+A: [Telemetrix](https://github.com/MrYsLab/Telemetrix4RpiPico) also uses RP2 as a device controlled from Python script in computer.
+RP2DAQ aims for higher performance in laboratory automation.
+However, parts of RP2DAQ code and concepts were inspired by Telemetrix.

 **Q: Does RP2DAQ implement all functions available by the Raspberry Pico SDK?**

-A: By far not and it is not even its scope.
+A: By far not - and it is not even its scope.
 RP2DAQ's features make a higher layer above (a subset) of the SDK functions.

 **Q: Does RP2DAQ help communicating with scientific instruments, e.g. connected over GPIB/VISA?**

-A: This is outside of RP2DAQ's scope, but [over 40 other projects](https://github.com/python-data-acquisition/meta/issues/14) provide Python interfaces for instrumentation and they can be imported into your scripts independently.
+A: Interfacing to instruments is outside of RP2DAQ's scope, but [over 40 other projects](https://github.com/python-data-acquisition/meta/issues/14) provide Python interfaces for instrumentation and they can be imported into your scripts independently.
 While RP2DAQ does not aim to provide such interfaces, capabilities of RP2 could substitute some commercial instruments in less demanding use cases.

 **Q: Why are no displays or user interaction devices supported?**

-A: The Python script in your computer has a very good display and user interaction interface.
+A: The Python script has much better display and user interaction interface - that is, your computer.
 RP2DAQ only takes care for the hardware interaction that computer cannot do.

 **Q: Can RP2DAQ control unipolar stepper motors using ULN2003?**

 A: No. Both bipolar and unipolar steppers seem to be supported by stepstick/A4988 modules, with better accuracy and efficiency than provided by ULN2003.

 ## Legal